14 Day Northern Lights Winter Self Drive Tour of the Complete Ring Road with Snaefellsnes Peninsula

 Dettifoss, however, is not the only waterfall in the valley.
 Just a little upstream is Selfoss, while downstream is Hafragilsfoss.
 While not quite as awe-inspiring as their giant middle neighbor, both are more than worth a visit.

 If you want a break from driving, or just an exciting and unique experience, you can elect to take a super jeep tour to these sites, as not all of them are accessible to standard vehicles.
 A second optional tour is a dog-sledding ride over the strange and alien landscapes.

 You’ll stay another night in the Mývatn area.

 Day 7 - The Eastfjords

 Moving on from the strange north, you will begin your exploration of the spectacular Eastfjords today.

 Due to its distance from Reykjavík, the Eastfjords are one of the least visited and thus least crowded parts of Iceland.
 This, however, says nothing of the unbelievable beauty that can be found here.
-The remote and sparsely populated area is also an ideal location to spot the Northern Lights, as there is little light pollution in the area.
+The remote and sparsely populated area is also ideal for spotting the Northern Lights, as there is little light pollution in the area.

 The Eastfjords are best defined by towering mountains, deep fjords, historic and quaint fishing villages, and a wealth of wildlife.
-This wildlife includes birds, seals and most interestingly, reindeer.
-These animals were brought over to be farmed, but since the industry never took off, have roamed free for decades in large herds.
+This wildlife includes birds, seals, and, most interestingly, reindeer.
+These animals were brought over to be farmed, but since the industry never took off, they have roamed free for decades in large herds.

 There are two settlements of great significance in the Eastfjords.
 Seyðisfjörður is an idyllic place, surrounded by steep peaks and defined by old wooden buildings and a distinctly Icelandic charm.